department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-10-Claim-Contextualization/conversation-guide.md

 - Have you used VA.gov before?
 - If yes, could you briefly describe the last time you used it?
 Do you tend to go there for a specific use?
-- How else do you generally interact with the VA, if at all?
+- Do you generally interact with the VA in any other ways (on the phone, in person at an office)?
 - Have you ever filed an application for disability compensation (Form 526-EZ) with the VA?
 - If yes, how many times?
 Have you ever done it on VA.gov?
 - [Time permitting] What information about your service history do you recall being asked for when you submitted your claim?
 (If they asked for clarification, I would say "I mean things like, where you were, or dates, your units or assignments.
 Things like that")